- UCAS course code

 - View tabs

 - View full page

-ABB including a science (eg Biology, Chemistry or Applied Science).
-Applicants who are not studying biology or chemistry A level may apply if they are studying another relevant subject (eg Psychology, Sociology or Health and Social Care).
+ABB including a science such as Biology, Chemistry or Applied Science.
+Applicants who are not studying biology or chemistry A-level may apply if they are studying another relevant subject, such as Psychology, Sociology or Health and Social Care.

-A typical offer for applicants studying a related subject not including biology or chemistry are set at AAB.
-Please contact the admissions office to ask about other relevant subjects.
+A typical offer for applicants studying a related subject not including biology or chemistry is set at AAB.
+Please contact the Admissions office to ask about other relevant subjects.
 If you receive an offer from us but have not previously studied human biology, we may recommend that you do some human biology reading prior to commencing the course.

 Unit grade information

 The University of Manchester welcomes the provision of unit information where available.

 Like all other information provided by applicants this may be taken into consideration when assessing your application.
 Unit grades will not normally form part of our offer conditions.

 Applicants must demonstrate a broad general education including five GCSES/iGCSES at Grade B or 6.
 These may include your English, Science and Mathematics if at Grade B or 6.